Read in 5 minutes

 sudo mount /dev/sdb1 /mnt/media

 mount command will auto-detect the file system type.
-However, there are some file systems that are not recognized and need to be explicitly specified.
+However, some file systems are not recognized and need to be explicitly specified.

 -t option to specify the file system type: